annie0sc/gdp-happy-health/Design Data/Contributions/Bharath/README.md

 Time alotted : 4hrs = 1hr in class + 3hrs out of the class = Worth 300 points
 ## Half Day 3:
-- On Friday, I have attended the zoom session hosted by our instructor, in which we updated the status of our work and also we cleared our doubts on it and also gave demo on UI mockups and live app status and chages that we made.
-We also had a discussion on the client demo video where we had some questions that were explained by members of the rest group.
+- On Friday, I have attended the zoom session hosted by our instructor, in which gave the demo on the client video on our upto tasks
 - Commit links
 - https://github.com/annie0sc/gdp-happy-health/commit/b4b324c9cc9207c771a76654724a037d678b62e2
 - https://github.com/annie0sc/gdp-happy-health/commit/ab375212bfbf1a3d067f9af8beeaf109119ccbab